Open MenuHide Menu

 You must apply during the open application acceptance time frame.

-Go to the UTSW intranet, Human Resources, Internal Career Opportunities and then search for the UTSW PCT Residency position.
+Go to the UTSW intranet > Human Resources > Internal Career Opportunities and then search for the UTSW PCT Residency position.
 This position will only be listed during the open application time frame.

 You must apply during the open application acceptance time frame.